Should Your Child See a Doctor?

 - Return to School:

 - If your child has a fever, avoid contact with other children.
-Avoid pregnant women until a diagnosis is made.
+Also, avoid pregnant women until a diagnosis is made.

-- Your child can return to school after the rash is gone.
+- For major rashes, your child can return to school after the rash is gone.
 If your doctor has given medical clearance, your child can return sooner.

 - What to Expect: